Fabus1184/webots/README.md

-# Webots controller using AI for line-following
+# Webots robot controller using artificial intelligence

 (did not work out)